itsbenter/ResourcefulFriends/Documentation/Coalclaw.md

 ## Variation

 There are two variations of Coalclaw.
-When purchasing from Marnie there is equal chance for both variation to be chosen.
+When purchasing from Marnie there is equal chance for both variations to be chosen.

 ![Coalclaw_Variations](Animals/Coalclaw_Variations.png)